Cryptocurrency bubble: 2020–2021 bubbles

 Other cryptocurrencies' prices also sharply rose, then followed by losses of value during this period.
 In May 2021, the value of Dogecoin, originally created as a joke, increased to 20,000% of value in one year.
-It then dropped 34% over the weekend.
+It then dropped by 93% shortly after.

 By 19 May, Bitcoin had dropped in value by 30% to $31,000, Ethereum by 40%, and Dogecoin by 45%.
 Nearly all cryptocurrencies were down by double-digit percentages.
-Major cryptocurrency exchanges went down amid a market-wide price crash.
+Major cryptocurrency exchange Binance went down amid a market-wide price crash and traders are now seeking justice for their losses.
 This was partly in response to Elon Musk's announcement that Tesla would suspend payments using the Bitcoin network due to environmental concerns, along with an announcement from the People's Bank of China reiterating that digital currencies cannot be used for payments.

 Bitcoin and other cryptocurrencies experienced a solid recovery after Elon Musk met with leading Bitcoin mining companies to develop more sustainable and efficient Bitcoin mining.
-After bottoming out on July 19, by early September Bitcoin had reached $52,633.54 while Ethereum grew by over 100% to $3,952.13.
-After a short but significant fall, both crypto's peaked on November 7, 2021 at $67,566.83 and $4,812.09, respectively.
-The NASDAQ would peak 12 days later on November 19 at 16,057.44.
-Since bottoming out after the covid crash in 2020, Bitcoin had grown over 1,200% in value while Ethereum had grown over 4,000% in value while the NASDAQ had only grown around 134%.
+After bottoming out on 19 July, by early September Bitcoin had reached $52,633.54 while Ethereum grew by over 100% to $3,952.13.
+After a short but significant fall, both cryptos peaked on 7 November 2021 at $67,566.83 and $4,812.09, respectively.
+The NASDAQ would peak 12 days later on 19 November at 16,057.44.

-In September, Bitcoin officially became a legal tender in El Salvador with many news sources wondering what countries would be next.
+In September, Bitcoin officially became legal tender in El Salvador with many news sources wondering what countries would be next.

-As of October 2021, China has continued shutting down crypto trading and mining activities, and Tesla has not yet resumed payments with Bitcoin.
+As of October 2021, China has continued shutting down crypto trading and mining activities.

+As of October 2024, Tesla has not yet resumed payment with Bitcoin, although they do accept payment with Dogecoin on select items.

-2021–2023 crash
+2021–2024 crash

-After their peak, the crypto market began to fall with the rest of the market.
-By the end of 2021, Bitcoin had fallen nearly 30% from its peak down to $47,686.81 and Ethereum had fallen about 23% to $3,769.70.
-In December 2022, The Washington Post reported "the sense that the crypto bubble has definitively popped, taking with it billions of dollars of investments made by regular people, pension funds, venture capitalists and traditional companies".
+After its peak, the crypto market began to fall with the rest of the market.
+By the end of 2021, Bitcoin had fallen nearly 30% from its peak down to $47,686.81, and Ethereum had fallen about 23% to $3,769.70.
+In December 2022, The Washington Post reported that there was "the sense that the crypto bubble has definitively popped, taking with it billions of dollars of investments made by regular people, pension funds, venture capitalists, and traditional companies".